KodlabPenn/kodlab_mjbots_sdk/README.md

 the easy creation of new controllers
 5. The `MjbotsHardwareInterface` which provides a convenient interface for communicating with any number of moteus motor controllers
-6. The `RobotInterface` which provides and interface for updating robot state and joint torques.
+6. The `RobotBase` class which provides an interface for updating robot state and joint torques.

 Note: This library only supports torque commands.
 If you wish to use position control, you either must close the loop yourself or modify the